 Failure to Display Drivers License

-If remedied within 20 days of receiving the citation, the Defendant must present proof to the court of an appropriate and valid Texas Drivers License issued in their name on or before the court appearance date on their citation to be eligible to have the citation dismissed.
+The Defendant must present proof to the court of an appropriate and valid Texas Drivers License issued in their name on or before the court appearance date on their citation to be eligible to have the citation dismissed.

 Failure to Report Address or Name Change on Drivers License

 Potential for Dismissal: The Defendant must present proof to the court that the address was corrected on the Drivers License no later than the 20th working day after receiving the citation in order to be eligible for a dismissal.
 There is a $10.00 fee for this dismissal.

 Potential for Dismissal: The Defendant must see the Judge and make appropriate arrangements with the Texas Department of Public Safety and have the restriction(s) removed or corrected before their first appearance in court in order to be eligible to have the citation dismissed.
 There is a $10.00 fee for this dismissal.